phuriku/ml-course/files/Regression.md

 Training Data and Test Data
 ---------------------------
 When creating ML models, there are two sets of data: 1) *labeled data*, or data for which we already have a correct classification, and 2) newly arriving data, or *unlabeled data*, for which it is our responsibility to predict a classification.
-The labeled, pre-classified data from which we generate our model is called the *training dataset*, while the newly arriving data for which our generated model will be used to predict a classification is called the *test dataset*.
+The labeled, pre-classified data from which we generate our model is called the *training dataset*.
+When a subset of the labeled data is separated and used for model performance testing instead of for training the model, the term *test dataset* is used.

 What is Regression?
 -------------------
 Regression is a modeling technique by which a predictive function is derived to classify all future incoming data.
 Specifically, if we have a training dataset in ℝ<sup>n</sup>, we derive a modeling function *f*: ℝ<sup>n</sup> → ℝ that approximates the training dataset.
-Test data lacking classification can be plugged into *f* for prediction.
+New data lacking classification can be plugged into *f* for prediction.

 The Loss Function
 ------------------